Your driving test will last for around 45 minutes.

 During your drive, all aspects of your driving will be observed.
 The route chosen will enable you to demonstrate your ability both in town, and on rural roads.
 You may be asked to execute an emergency stop.

-You will be asked to perform a manoeuvre to demonstrate your ability to reverse – this may be a left or right reverse around a corner, a turn in the road, or a reverse parallel park.
+You will be asked to perform a manoeuvre to demonstrate your ability to reverse – this may be:

-You will be asked to demonstrate your ability to drive independently by following a series of instructions, such as “follow the signs for...”.
+You will be asked to demonstrate your ability to drive independently.
+For the majority of test candidates this will require you to follow directions from a sat nav.
+One in five candidates won't use a sat nav and will instead follow a series of instructions, such as “follow the signs for...”.
 It is up to you to read the road, the signs and lines, and make decisions.
-The independent driving part of your test will last for approximately 10 minutes.
+The independent driving part of your test will last for approximately 20 minutes.

 You may be aware of the examiner marking a sheet as your test progresses.
 Don’t assume you have failed your test because of this; he may only be writing something to chat about later.
 On return to the test centre, you will be told the outcome of your test, and debriefed on any elements that the examiner noted en route that he feels may need your attention – this happens regardless of a pass or fail.